spixi/crops/readme.md

 craft an uncooked vegetable stew:

 empty       empty     empty
-grean_beans potato    tomato
+green_beans potato    tomato
 empty       clay_bowl empty

+or an uncooked ratatouille:

+empty       empty     empty
+pumpkin     eggfruit  tomato
+empty       clay_bowl empty

-The uncooked vegetable stew obviously needs to be cooked as well in an oven.
-The resulting Vegetable Stew bowl gives a lot of hears back, which is worth the effort.
+The uncooked meals obviously needs to be cooked as well in an oven.
+The resulting vegetable dishes give a lot of hearts back, which is worth the effort.

 The watering can can be made as follows: